Schallabajzr/Pehmis-Sofle-Case-Bigger-USB/README.md

 #### Assembly materials needed:

 - 10x m2x10mm screws for the cases
-- 20x m2x4mm screws for the plates (if you ordered a sofle kit these are included)
+- 20x m2x4mm screws (if you ordered a sofle kit these are included)
-- 10x m2x8mm standoffs for the pcbs (if you ordered a sofle kit these are included)
+- 10x m2x8mm standoffs (if you ordered a sofle kit these are included)
 - 10x m2x4x3.5 threaded inserts **OR** m2 nuts to screw the bottom case to the top
 - 16x 8mm rubber bumpons (optional)
 - 8x 8x3mm magnets to attach wrist rests (optional)